IBM/engineering-insights-composite-pattern/README.md

 ![](doc/source/images/copy_credentials.png)

-Update the `username` and `password` key values in the cell below `2.1 Add your service credentials from Bluemix for the Watson services` section.
+Update the `username` and `password` key values in the cell below `2.1 Add your service credentials from IBM Cloud for the Watson services` section.

 ![](doc/source/images/watson_nlu_credentials.png)